 \section{Introduction}

 Magnetocrystalline anisotropy is a particularly important intrinsic magnetic property\cite{rau.science2014}.
-Materials with perpendicular magnetic anisotropy are used in an enormous variety of applications, including permanent magnets, magnetic random access memory, magnetic storage devices and other spintronics applications.\cite{mccallum.arms2014,cirera.che2009,rinehart.cs2011,gomezcoca.jacs2013}
+Materials with perpendicular magnetic anisotropy are used in an enormous variety of applications, including permanent magnets, magnetic random access memory, magnetic storage devices, and other spintronics applications.\cite{mccallum.arms2014,cirera.che2009,rinehart.cs2011,gomezcoca.jacs2013}

-Modern band theory methods\cite{bruno.prb1989,solovyev.prb1995,ravindran.prb2001,shick.prb1997} have been widely used to investigate the MAE in many systems.
-The MAE in a uniaxial system can be obtained by calculating the total energy difference between different spin orientations (out-of-plane and in-plane).
-However, MAE is usually a small quantity and a reliable \textit{ab initio} calculation requires very precise, extensive calculations.
-Moreover, MAE is in general harder to interpret from the electronic structure than other properties, such as the magnetization.
+Modern band theory methods have been widely used to investigate the magnetocrystalline anisotropy energy (MAE) in many systems\cite{ravindran.prb2001,solovyev.prb1995}.
+The MAE in a uniaxial system can be obtained by calculating the total-energy difference between different spin orientations (out of plane and in plane).
+However, MAE is usually a small quantity and a reliable {\abinitio} calculation requires very precise, extensive calculations.
+Moreover, MAE is, in general, harder to interpret from the electronic structure than other properties, such as the magnetization.
 MAE often depends on very delicate details of the electronic structure\cite{belashchenko.apl2015}.
 Using perturbation theory, the MAE can be decomposed into virtual transitions between different orbital pairs.
-In practice the $d$ bandwidth is large enough that it is non-trivial to meaningfully resolve the MAE into orbital components, and predict its dependence on band filling.
+In practice, the $d$ bandwidth is large enough that it is nontrivial to meaningfully resolve the MAE into orbital components and predict its dependence on band filling.